BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 ============================
 <b>And what about that last unevenly sized B block?</b>

-If you get to that point and there are still A blocks left, you'll have to <i>rotate</i> the last A block with that uneven-sized B block, rather than <i>block swap</i>.
-You'll still need to check whether the A block should be rotated into that B block, exactly the same as before.
+If you get to that point and there are still A blocks left, you'll have to <i>rotate</i> the remaining A blocks with that uneven-sized B block, rather than <i>block swap</i>.
+You'll still need to check every remaining A block to see if it needs to be rotated back into that B block, exactly the same as before.

 ============================
 <b>Aren't there still n^2 operations being used?</b>